Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

+After we manually compare some retrieved documents from DPR and generated documents from InstructGPT, we observe that the readability of different documents, when they contain the correct answer string, is different.
+In other words, documents containing answers might also contain noisy information that is irrelevant to the question, which could affect both the model and human reading.

+In order to further validate the readability of retrieved documents and generated documents, we extracted a subset of data examples from NQ, TriviaQA and WebQ datasets, in which both retrieved and generated documents contain the correct answer.
+As shown in Table \ref{tab:readability}, when both retrieved and generated documents contain the correct answer, the FiD reader can produce more correct answers when reading the generated documents from large language models (e.g., InstructGPT).

+We also provide some case studies in Tables \ref{tab:case-study-1}-\ref{tab:case-study-4}.
+For example, in Table \ref{tab:case-study-3}, the question is ``What city was Zeus the patron god of?''.
+The first document retrieved by DPR is ``Like the other Panhellenic Games, the ancient Olympic Games were a religious festival, held at the sanctuary of Zeus at \underline{Olympia}.''.
+Although it contains the correct answer, it is hard to infer the answer ``Olympia'' from it.
+On the contrary, InstructGPT generates the document ``Zeus was the patron god of the city of \underline{Olympia}, which was located in the northwestern Peloponnese region of Greece.
+Olympia was the site of the Olympic Games, held every four years in honor of Zeus.'', which is much easier to read.

-In this paper, we present a novel perspective for solving knowledge-intensive tasks by replacing the dense retrieval models with large language model generators.
-We call it \textit{generate-then-read}, which first prompts a large language model to generate contextual documents based on a given question, then read the generated document to produce the final answer.
+\textsc{Conclusion.} In this paper, we present a novel perspective for solving knowledge-intensive tasks by replacing the dense retrieval models with large language model generators.
+We call it \textit{generate-then-read}, which first prompts a large language model to generate contextual documents, then read the generated document to infer the final answer.
 Notably, without retrieving any documents, it reaches 71.6 and 54.4 exact match scores on TriviaQA and WebQ, significantly outperforming the current \textit{retrieval-reader} model \textit{DPR-FiD}, as well as on other two knowledge-intensive tasks.